-Writing a problem statement in simple terms evaluates a specific condition that can be improved or an issue that is expected to be addressed promptly.
+Writing a statement of the problem in simple terms evaluates a specific condition that can be improved or an issue that is expected to be addressed promptly.

-A problem statement concisely explains the issue at hand by addressing the current state of the problem and the desired future state while pointing out the gaps identified between the two.
+A statement of the problem concisely explains the issue at hand by addressing the current state of the problem and the desired future state while pointing out the gaps identified between the two.

 It is, therefore, a description of the undesirable gap between the current state and the desired one.

-Various scenarios may require the writing of a problem statement.
+Various scenarios may require the writing of a statement of the problem.
 In organizations such as businesses, a well-written problem statement is a vital anchor to improvement projects.
 A proper understanding of a project at hand in an organization is crucial to discovering and implementing the solutions.
 In academic research, a problem statement is a roadmap that contextualizes and helps the researcher understand the significance of their research problem.
 The ability to efficiently articulate a problem statement is an essential tool to communicate what a project is trying to solve.

 A well-written problem statement will center and focus a team at the start, help them remain on track during the solution effort, and finally validate that the effort was why the team delivered the solution that solved the outcome to the solution.

-In academic research, a problem statement is the starting point that contextualizes a problem and establishes the significance of the whole investigation.
+In academic research, a statement of the problem is the starting point that contextualizes a problem and establishes the significance of the whole investigation.
 Depending on the research problem’s scope, the problem statement may range from several paragraphs, a chapter, or as little as a few introductory sentences.

 Practical research problems in an organization necessitate a problem statement.
-Once a problem is identified in an organization, a problem statement reviews the matter in detail and offers viability for any efforts to counter the problem.
+Once a problem is identified in an organization, a statement of the problem reviews the matter in detail and offers viability for any efforts to counter the problem.

 The organization has had a constant breakdown in communication channels over the past year since employees began working remotely; this has affected most departments’ ability to deliver on their projects due to poor communication.
 Project managers have held several seminars with their teammates to straighten out the communication mishaps; however, the efforts have seen little to no input in bettering the circumstance.